rydurham/Sentinel/readme.md

 $ composer require rydurham/sentinel
 ```

-Make sure you have configured your app's Database and Mail settings.
+Make sure you have configured your application's Database and Mail settings.

 Add the Service Provider to your ```app/config/app.php``` file: